Get your home holiday-ready 🎄 SEE ALL IDEAS

 • Corn gluten meal is also prized by DIY landscapers who want to keep weed seeds from sprouting in their lawns.
 When spread over an established yard with a broadcast spreader, corn gluten meal is an effective and organic way to keep grass lush and weed-free.

-Put the kettle on, boil some water, and then take it outside.
+The best weed killer for when you have zero supplies in your pantry?
+Boiling water.
+This solution is as simple as putting the kettle on, and then bringing it outside.
 Pour the hot water over pesky plants to scorch them.
 Aim carefully because the hot liquid can also burn surrounding plants—or your toes!
 While one application may be sufficient for weeds with shallow root structures, perennials with long taproots, such as clover or other legume varieties, may require two or three applications before reaching their permanent demise.

 A second method of killing weeds with heat requires using a weed burner attached to a propane bottle.
 Attach the nozzle of the burner hose to the bottle, turn on the burner’s valve, and use the automatic igniter to spark the flame.
 Adjust the valve to control the size of the flame—a small flame is best for killing weeds located near desirable plants, while a larger flame can be used to burn weeds indiscriminately along fence lines or driveways.
 Never use a weed burner in dry conditions when there’s a chance it could start a fire.
 Weed burners are best suited for use on green weeds.